compute heat/flux command

 compute myFlux all heat/flux myKE myPE myStress

 Define a computation that calculates the heat flux vector based on contributions from atoms in the specified group.
-This can be used by itself to measure the heat flux into or out of a reservoir of atoms, or to calculate a thermal conductivity using the Green-Kubo formalism.
+This can be used by itself to measure the heat flux through a set of atoms (e.g. a region between two thermostatted reservoirs held at different temperatures), or to calculate a thermal conductivity using the equilibrium Green-Kubo formalism.

 The compute takes three arguments which are IDs of other computes.
 One calculates per-atom kinetic energy (ke-ID), one calculates per-atom potential energy (pe-ID), and the third calculates per-atom stress (stress-ID).